AprilHolmes7825/grocery_comparison_project/README.md

       Files:
         import_export.py
         sqlite_setup.py
-        grocery_sql.sql
         grocery.sqlite
         grocery_comparison_diagram.png

-      Import_export.py uses Flask to import the final dataframes from each store and export them to our sqlite database, grocery.sqlite.
+      Import_export.py uses sqlalchemy to import the final dataframes from each store and export them to our sqlite database, grocery.sqlite.
       All grocery data is stored in grocery.sqlite.

   # -- Results